robmuh/robmuh.github.com/_posts/2014-08-17-scratch-misses-itch.markdown

 ### Better Visual Options

-If you do feel a graphically rich and immediately satisfying tool is warranted then use Gamemaker Studio of Unity 3D.
+If you do feel a graphically rich and immediately satisfying tool is warranted then use Gamemaker Studio or Unity 3D.
 These tools are used by professionals as well as being relatively easy to use &mdash;
 especially Gamemaker Studio with its rich drag-and-drop options that can be directly translated later into their code equivalents.
 Your